ORCV Safety - Cat1 and Cat2 Stability

 The following information has been designed to assist you with getting the correct information together regarding the stability of your boat.

-The refinements to the pre-existing Special Regulations that came into effect on July 1st 2009, had a major effect on the ORCV and they way that skippers must provide documentation demonstrating resistance to capsize for their yacht.
-We will be requiring all competitors to comply with the current 2009-2012 Special Regulations, as the new rules will apply from the 2009 Melbourne to Stanley (M2S) race and forward from there on.
+The changes to the Special Regulations that came into effect on July 1st 2009 had a major effect on the ORCV and the way that skippers must provide documentation demonstrating resistance to capsize for their yacht.
+We will be requiring all competitors to comply with the current 2017-2021 Special Regulations, determined by Australian Sailing.

-The refinements (technically from the rules of the last eight years) require you to provide a declaration and proof of stability by one of the following methods for,
+The regulations require you to provide a proof of stability by one of the following methods for,

 Category 1 Races:

-- IMS or ORCI Stability Index of 115 or greater, OR
+- ORCI Stability Index of 115 or greater, OR

 Category 2 races:

-- IMS or ORCi stability index of 110 or greater, OR
+- ORCi stability index of 110 or greater, OR

-Please note that for an IMS/ORCi certificate to be a valid proof of stability, it needs to meet the following requirements:
+Please note that for an ORCi certificate to be a valid proof of stability, it generally needs to meet the following requirements:

-• For Cat2 races or above, that the boat is still owned by the holder of the certificate
+• The boat is still owned by the holder of the certificate

 • The certificate has been issued in the last five years